-I forget the girl-frenzy…the frantic rushing to get out the door, running to one another’s rooms for clothes and makeup, looking for misplaced car keys.
-I forget how they gang up on their father and me, and how their clothes take over the laundry room, even though curiously, no laundry is ever done.
-When they are home for these brief stints, they remind me what I’ve missed and what I am soon to miss again.
+I forget the girl frenzy…the frantic rushing to get out the door, running to one another’s rooms for clothes and makeup, looking for misplaced car keys.
+I forget how they gang up on their father and me and how their clothes take over the laundry room, even though, curiously, no laundry is ever done.
+When they are home for these brief stints, they remind me what I’ve missed and will soon miss again.

 2. They remind me of who they used to be.

 When my girls are at home, the house they grew up in is a walk down memory lane.

 It’s another curious sense of loss.
 When these independent women live under my roof, I also miss my 3-year-old daughters, 10-year-olds, and, to my surprise, my teenagers.
 When they are home, it all washes back over me: every summer vacation, every backyard play, every wretched piano recital.
 Whoosh.
 It’s all there again.

 As I think about them leaving again in a few short days, I don’t see two grown women going in and out of my house; I see a ten-year-old who could never turn the lights out.
 I see an eight-year-old doing cartwheels at sunset and a fifteen-year-old trying out for her first high school play.
 Oh, how these women in my house make me miss all those little girls.

 Yes, grown kids home for “vacation” can be rough new territory made of elastic boundaries and worthless curfews.
 Still, they are also made of ghosts, glitter, and fairy dust — illusions that trick us into thinking it’s not over.

 3. They remind me of who I was as a mom.

 I liked the person I was when my children were my whole life.
 My focus was specific.
 I was led by my heart.
 I was patient.
 I was, at times, genuinely selfless.
 I made more than my share of missteps, but I was pretty good at parenting, and I miss feeling so surefooted.